 Example 1: Workflow Diagram — Business

-Using ConceptDraw PRO connectors to create workflow diagram is an intuitive and time-saving solution.
+Using ConceptDraw DIAGRAM connectors to create workflow diagram is an intuitive and time-saving solution.
 This example shows a workflow diagram that clearly illustrates stages a business consists of and relations between all parts of business.

 Example 2: Workflow Diagram — Taxi Service